hindman/short-con/README.md

 A better approach is to take inspiration from the excellent [attrs library][attrs_url], which helps Python programmers create *classes without boilerplate*.
-The short-con project does the same for constants by providing a small wrapper around [attr.make_class][make_class_url].
+The short-con project does the same for constants collections by providing a small wrapper around [attr.make_class][make_class_url].

 Constant names and values can be declared explicitly in two ways: